iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="createsession"></a>
 # **CreateSession**
-> CreateSessionResponseMessage CreateSession (CreateSessionRequestMessage? createSessionRequestMessage = null)
+> CreateSessionResponse CreateSession (CreateSessionRequest? createSessionRequest = null)